 Eighteen families currently live in Asraf, and the village has its own small elementary school.
 Settle into your simple guesthouse, and explore its pretty gardens, stocked with with fruit and walnut trees.
 Or join the locals outside on a tapchan or supan, comfortable outdoor platforms where people traditionally rest and take tea.

 Later your guide will take you on a walk to explore the village and nearby countryside.
-On your return you might have the opportunity to watch/help the family in the preparation of an Uzbech traditional dish, plov, with home grown vegetables and mountain spices.
-You will have dinner with your hosts.
+On your return you might have the opportunity to watch/help the family in the preparation of an Uzbek traditional dish, plov, with home grown vegetables and mountain spices.

 Overnight icon Overnight: Guesthouse, Nuratau Mountains